- Wind Energy Engineer

 What is the role of Wind Energy Engineer?

 The roles and responsibilities of wind engineers may vary depending on their specialisations.
 Aerospace engineer, civil engineer, mechanical engineer, electrical engineer, and environmental engineers each one may serve different roles in designing wind farms.
-Wind energy engineers design processes and farm layouts.
+Wind engineers design processes and farm layouts.
 They create schematics.
 They analyse the layouts to optimise it to support structures.
-Wind energy engineers also recommend upgrading the operating systems or streamline operations.
+Wind engineers also recommend upgrading the operating systems or streamline operations.
 Wind energy engineers are involved in the planning, designing, testing and supervising of manufacturing of hardware design turbines, rotor blades, electrical systems and energy production systems.
 They analyse the aerodynamic properties of new designs and run tests.
 Wind energy engineers prepare reports and document the results of their findings.

 Wind energy engineers work on sites of installations.
 They design farm layouts and create schematics.
 They are responsible for creating the systems in which moving air is converted into electric power.
 They analyse the designs and layouts of roads and transmission lines.